two-frontiers-project/two-frontiers-project.github.io/README.md

 8. **Sample Processing & Preservation** - Laboratory protocols and storage methods
 9. **Sample Transportation** - Safe transport and chain of custody procedures
 10. **Post-Sampling Reset & Team Debrief** - Expedition closure and data review

-## What You'll Find on the rest of This Site

-The rest of the 2FP Open Tools resource aggregates our software, protocols, and repositories in a structured format.
-The goal here is that you reproduce our field sampling, sequencing, and analysis according to our standards such that your data lines up with the network of teams using 2FP protocols, enabling easier analysis.

-*Please note:* We did NOT make all of these tools ourselves -- most of the hardware, for example, is from forked and/or lightly modified repositories.
-Please see individual repositories for correct attribution and, if you use these specific tools in your work, cite the authors.

-## Repository Categories

-### The Two Frontiers Handbook
-Our flagship documentation containing comprehensive field protocols and research standards.
-This is the primary resource for teams working with 2FP methodologies.

 ### Speciality Kits
 Specialized field kits and protocols for specific research applications: